hammadxcm/hammadxcm/RANDOM.md

 <p align="left">

-Regarding any issues, feel free to dro
+Regarding any issues, feel free to drop